mars-sim/mars-sim/README_3.1.0-b2.md

 Your mars-sim package may or may not come with JavaFX components.

-1. Batch Edition
+A. Batch Edition

-- In Windows OS, double click on "mars-sim.bat" to begin.
+In Windows OS, double click on "mars-sim.bat" to begin.
-- In Linux/MacOS, type "./mars-sim" to begin.
+In Linux/MacOS, type "./mars-sim" to begin.

-2. Debian Edition
+B. Debian Edition

 - If you have installed the debian version of mars-sim, type `./mars-sim` to begin.

-3a.
-Jar Edition
+C. Jar Edition

 - Double-click on `mars-sim-[$VERSION].jar` to begin
 a new simulation in GUI mode as the jar file is executable